arsenyinfo/hookandlook/README.md

 # HookAndLook 🎣

-`hookandlook` is a tool helping to gather stats and run checks during training deep learning models with Pytorch.
+`hookandlook` is a tool helping to gather stats and run checks during training deep learning models with Pytorch using hooks.

 Features: